jezdez/envdir/docs/usage.rst

 Setup an empty environment variable
 -----------------------------------

-Since providing an empty file deletes the environment variables, if you'd like to create an empty environment variable, you can by echo an empty string into the file.
+Use an empty line to setup an empty environment variable (in contrast to an empty file, which would unset the environment variable):

 .. code-block:: console

-   $ echo "" > envdir/EMPTY_ENV
+   $ echo > envdir/EMPTY_ENV
    $ envdir envdir env | grep EMPTY_ENV
    EMPTY_ENV=